bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/bitmark-blockchain-overview.md

 ---
-title: Bitmark Blockchain Technical Overview
+title: Blockchain Overview
 keywords: blockchain
 last_updated:
 sidebar: mydoc_sidebar
-permalink: /bitmark-references/bitmark-node-software/bitmark-blockchain-overview
+permalink: /bitmark-references/bitmark-node-software/blockchain-overview
 folder: bitmark-references/bitmark-node-software
 ---

-# Bitmark Blockchain Technical Overview
+# Blockchain Overview

-This brief description of the structure of the structure of the Bitmark blockchain moves from the transactions up to the final structure of the chain itself.
+This brief description of the structure of the Bitmark blockchain moves from the transactions up to the final structure of the chain itself.